|

 Training Tips

-- Plan the training to achieve your goals set in 1 and 2 but do not become a slave to your plan, adjust it to meet your on going circumstances
+- Plan the training to achieve your goals set in 1 and 2 but allow the plan to change.
+Adjust it to meet your ongoing circumstances

 - Plan strength and core stability training into your program

-- Once you are able to run 20 miles a week comfortably then allow at least 6 months training for your marathon
+- Once you can run 20 miles a week comfortably, then allow at least six months of training for your marathon

 - Increase your weekly mileage by no more than 10% and build up to 100 miles a week

-- Aim for quality not quantity - If you aim is to run at 8.5 minute mile pace then you need to include sessions at that pace each week
+- Aim for quality, not quantity - If you aim to run at an 8.5-minute mile pace, then you need to include sessions at that pace each week

-- Each week consider three sessions at target race pace, two long slow sessions and two days recovery
+- Each week consider three sessions at the target race pace, two long slow sessions and two days of recovery

 - Gradually increase (10% increments) your long slow run at the weekend up to 20 miles

-- Learn to breathe correctly by using the left foot strike to commence your breathing in and out and remember to breath deeply, not shallow breathing
+- Learn to breathe correctly by using the left foot strike to commence your breathing in and out, and remember to breathe deeply, not shallow breathing

 - Learn to run relaxed and smooth with your pace controlled by your breathing rhythm

-- Monitor you weight and fluid intake - weight loss may be due to fluid loss
+- Monitor your weight and fluid intake - weight loss may be due to fluid loss

 - Make sure you have good comfortable shoes - change them every 300-400 miles or when the heel is badly worn

-- Monitor you morning resting pulse rate to check for signs of overtraining
+- Monitor your morning resting pulse rate to check for signs of overtraining

 - Gain competition experience - plan races (5k, 10k, half marathon, 15 miles) into your training program

-- Consider having a full body massage ever 4 or 5 weeks
+- Consider having a full body massage every 4 or 5 weeks

 - Consider the use of sports drinks to replenish carbohydrate stores and replace fluid loss when training and for races